 If you need to request materials outside of the CSCU system, you may request these through the Interlibrary Loan.
-Interlibrary Loan is listed under "Service" on the Buley Library Homepage.
+Interlibrary Loan is listed under "Services" on the Buley Library Homepage.

 Citing Books, Articles, Online Resources, and Information on the Web

 When researchers and scholars use books, articles, and other electronic sources, they need guidelines for formatting citations to those documents.
 Sometimes your instructor will indicate which guidelines they want you to use.
 There are printed style guides (such as the MLA Handbook or the APA Publication Manual ) available at the reference desk.
 These are some easy tools as well as links to more information about citing sources.

 Sample citations from Chicago Manual of Style (A style chart from Purdue)